radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 You can create alerts at the global level in addition to creating them within an individual application.
 Global alerts let you build any type of alert from one place.
 You can navigate to global alerts by clicking on the Admin icon and opening the Alerts tab.

 When you create an alert, you select a metric and its labels, such as namespace, job, node, and cluster name.
-Within an application, you see only that application's metrics (Identity Data Management , Identity Analytics, Identity Data Observability , or Secure data connector).
+Within an application, you see only that application's metrics (Identity Data Management, Identity Analytics, Identity Observability, or Secure data connector).
 In the global alerts section, you will see all metrics across every application.

 ![The global alert builder with the metric list open](../images/02-alerts-global.jpg)

 ## Add alerts

 To add a new alert, select **New Alert**.
-This opens the *New Alert* dialog where you will add the alert information and metrics to create the new alert.
+This opens the new alert form directly above the alert list, where you add the alert information and its metric to create the new alert.

 ![An image of the new alert UI](../images/new-alert.png)